 - 4 egg whites, room temperature or 1/2 cup pasteurized egg whites from a carton

 - ½ teaspoon cream of tartar

-- Increase speed to medium-high and add the sugar one tablespoon at a time.
-Continue beating until stiff peaks form that don't collapse upon themselves.
-(About another 5 minutes.)
+- Increase the speed to medium-high and add the sugar one tablespoon at a time.
+Continue beating until you reach the stiff peak stage.

 - Bake both sheets at the same time for 90 minutes then turn the oven off.
 Do NOT open the oven door.
 Let the meringue cookies stay in the oven for at least one hour, up to overnight, until completely cooled.